paxful/EzBitcoin-Api-Wallet/readme.md

 	 'DATABASE_PASS'     => 'passwordgoeshere',
 	);

-#rerun composer update
+rerun composer update
+--
 sudo composer update

-#in your application create a secure guid (username) password and secret
+in your application create a secure guid (username) password and secret --

-#run create database
+run create database
+--
 sudo php artisan migrate

-#seed tables with right values
+seed tables with right values
+--
 sudo php artisan db:seed

-	#if you mess up and need to redo the sequence for the tables, after a botched export import from the old api server then
+	if you mess up and need to redo the sequence for the tables, after a botched export import from the old api server then --
 	su postgres
 	psql
 	\connect ezbitapi